hapi-server/data-specification/README.md

    ]
 }
 ```
 The identifiers must be unique within a single HAPI server.
 Also, dataset identifiers in the catalog should be stable over time.
-Including version numbers or other revolving elements (dates, processing ids, etc.) in the datasets identifiers is not desirable.
+Including version numbers or other revolving elements (dates, processing ids, etc.) in the datasets identifiers should be avoided.
 The intent of the HAPI specification is to allow data to be referenced using RESTful URLs that have a reasonable lifetime.

 Also, note that the identifiers can have slashes in them.

 ## info

-Lists a data header for a given dataset, including a description of the parameters in the dataset.
+This endpoint provides a data header for a given dataset, including a descriptive list of the parameters in the dataset.

 By default, all the parameters are included in the header.
 If you already know what the parameters are and want to obtain a header for just a subset of the parameters, you can specify the subset of interest as a comma separated list via the request parameter called `parameters`.
 This reduced header is potentially useful because it is also possible to request a subset of parameters when asking for data (see the `data` endpoint), and a reduced header can be requested that would then match the subset of parameters in the data.